-Although the threshold for the first home owner’s grant of $10,000 will be reduced to $600,000 for new properties, it will remain at $750,000 for first home buyers building a new home.
+Although the threshold for the first home owner’s grant of $10,000 will reduce to $600,000 for new properties.
+Futhermore, it will remain at $750,000 for first home buyers building a new home.

-Foreign investors will pay double the surcharge on stamp duty (rising to 8% from 4%) and the surcharge on land tax will also rise to 2%.
+Foreign investors will pay double the surcharge on stamp duty (rising to 8% from 4%).
+Also, the surcharge on land tax will also rise to 2%.

 Investors will no longer get a 12 month stamp duty deferral for off the plan purchases.
-Owner occupier home buyers purchasing off the plan will still be entitled to the 12 month deferral.
+Also, owner occupier home buyers purchasing off the plan will still be entitled to the 12 month deferral.

 Changes to stamp duty and grants in Victoria effective from July 1

-First home buyers will pay no stamp duty on properties valued below $600,000 that they intend to use as their principal place of residence.
+First home buyers will pay no stamp duty on properties.
+Value below $600,000 that they intend to use as their principal place of residence.

-First home buyers will pay reduced stamp duty on properties valued between $600,000 and $750,000 that they intend to use as their principal place of residence.
+First home buyers will pay reduce stamp duty on properties value between $600,000 and $750,000.
+That they intend to use as their principal place of residence.

-Owners of vacant properties will be levied with a Vacant Residential Property Tax of 1% of the capital improved value of the property.
-This measure has been introduced to encourage owners to make their vacant properties available for rent or purchase.
-(Exemptions apply to holiday homes, deceased estates and temporary overseas owners.)
+Owners of vacant properties will be levied with a Vacant Residential Property Tax of 1% of the capital improve value of the property.
+This measure has been introduced to encourage owners to make their vacant properties.
+Available for rent or purchase.
+(Exemptions apply to holiday homes, decease estates and temporary overseas owners.)

 Changes to the new capital gains withholding regime

-Legislation was introduced last year to combat low levels of compliance by foreign residents paying tax in respect to Australian capital gains.
-Last month, the Commonwealth Government introduced significant changes to the current scheme so that from July 1, 2017 it will apply to the sale of all real estate over the market value threshold of $750,000 and will require purchasers to withhold an increased amount of 12.5% of the purchase price.
+Legislation was introduce last year to combat low levels of compliance by foreign residents.
+Paying tax in respect to Australian capital gains.
+Last month, the Commonwealth Government introduced significant changes to the current scheme.
+So that from July 1, 2017 it will apply to the sale of all real estate.
+Over the market value threshold of $750,000.
+And will require purchasers to withhold an increase amount of 12.5% of the purchase price.

-Australians are deemed to be foreign residents for tax purposes if they do not reside in Australia.
+Australians are deeme to be foreign residents for tax purposes.
+If they do not reside in Australia.
 For example, expats who have set up a permanent home in another country.
 Expats must declare any income earned in Australia including any capital gains.
-Any expats considering selling their home or investment property in Australia, with a market value above $750,000, will be caught by these proposed new laws.
-The recent changes also affect vendors who co-own property with expats or other foreign residents, as the purchaser will be required to withhold an amount proportional to the foreign resident’s interest in the property.
+Any expats considering selling their home or investment property in Australia.
+With a market value above $750,000, will be caught by these propose new laws.
+The recent changes also affect vendors who co-own property with expats or other foreign residents.
+As the purchaser will be require to withhold an amount proportional to the foreign resident’s interest in the property.